 Southern Exposure was an amazing experience – learning about the pressures on the environment, being embraced by Alabama's community of environmental advocates, soaking in beautiful natural treasures, spending a summer with a talented group of filmmakers – I couldn't recommend it more.

 —Emily Fraser, 2013 Fellow

-Michele Forman is a documentary filmmaker, and co-founder and Director of the Media Studies Program at the University of Alabama at Birmingham.
-Given her extensive background in film, Michele has continued to play an invaluable role in the Southern Exposure film fellowship after serving as the Program Director for 2012 and 2013.
-Prior to teaching at UAB, she started her film career as Director of Development at Spike Lee's 40 Acres and a Mule Filmworks, and has worked on numerous award-nominated films.
+Michele Forman is the 2018 Program Director for Southern Exposure.
+She is an award-winning documentary filmmaker and co-founder/Director of the Media Studies Program at the University of Alabama at Birmingham.
+Given her extensive background in film, Michele has played an invaluable role in the Southern Exposure film fellowship after serving as the Program Director for 2012, 2013, 2015 and 2016.
+Prior to teaching at UAB, she started her film career as Director of Development at Spike Lee's 40 Acres and a Mule Filmworks, and has worked on numerous highly acclaimed films.
 Michele received a B.A. from Harvard University, and an M.A. from the University of Alabama at Birmingham.